RealEthanPlayzDev/RunLSC/README.md

 This is a simple Roblox Studio plugin for running LuaSourceContainer(s) (excluding CoreScript instances), I wrote this because I could not find a feature where you can select multiple scripts and click a button to simulate running them.

 ## Limitations
 - If loadstring is not available, then it will fall back to using Yueliang + FiOne for code execution, otherwise it will use Roblox’s provided loadstring.
+(NOTE November 8th 2022: Alternative execution way for the client has been found that uses the native compiler and loadstring, this will be soon implemented)

+## TODOs
+- [ ] Implement a way to load scripts and run them on the client natively (already found a way, just needs implementation)
+- [ ] Ability to run a script on the server while being on the client context and the way around
+- [ ] Settings manager and ui
+- [ ] Built-in script executor for replacing command bar?

 ## Credits
 - FiOne - Fall-back interpreter if Roblox's provided ``loadstring()`` is not available